Edmund de la Pole, 3rd Duke of Suffolk: Service to the Tudors

 De la Pole's eldest brother John de la Pole, Earl of Lincoln (c.
 1464 – 1487), was the designated heir of their maternal uncle Richard III, who gave him a pension and the reversion of the estates of Lady Margaret Beaufort.
 Meanwhile, Edmund was made a Knight of the Bath at the coronation of Richard III, and was present at the coronation of his cousin Elizabeth of York in 1487.
 Following the Battle of Bosworth Field, Lincoln took the oath of allegiance to Elizabeth's husband, Henry VII, instead of claiming the throne for himself.
 In 1487, Lincoln joined the rebellion of Lambert Simnel and was killed at the Battle of Stoke.

 After the death of his older brother, Edmund became the leading Yorkist claimant to the throne, and succeeded to the title Duke of Suffolk in 1492.
 Edmund took part in the Siege of Boulogne in October 1492.
 However, he is said to have subsequently agreed with King Henry VII, by Indenture dated 26 February 1492/3, to surrender the dukedom (with, apparently, the marquessate) of Suffolk, and to be known henceforth as the Earl of Suffolk only, this being ratified by Act of Parliament in 1495.
 In consideration of this surrender and "of the true and diligent service done to his Highness by the said Edmund" the King granted to him, for £5,000, a portion of the lands forfeited by his elder brother John, Earl of Lincoln, in 1487.

-Suffolk was one of the leaders against the Cornish rebels at Blackheath, 17 June 1497.
+Suffolk was one of the leaders against the Cornish rebels at Blackheath on 17 June 1497.
 However, in Michaelmas term 1498 he was indicted for murder in the King's Bench and, though afterwards pardoned, he fled overseas to Guisnes, July 1499, returning to England after September.
 He was at this time recorded as stout and bold and of courage.
-On 5 May 1500 he witnessed at Canterbury the treaty for the marriage of King Henry and Queen Elizabeth's son Prince Arthur with Catherine of Aragon.
+On 5 May 1500, he witnessed the treaty for the marriage of King Henry and Queen Elizabeth's son Prince Arthur with Catherine of Aragon at Canterbury.
 He then left for France, arriving there on the 13th, and attended the King at his meeting with Archduke Philip at Calais, on 9 June 1500.